South Africa: ANC eyes potential coalition partners – DW – 06/03/2024

 "Ramaphosa is the president of the ANC and if you come to us with those demands, forget it.
 If you come to us with the demand that Ramaphosa must step down as a president, that is not going to happen.
 We've got no such mandate," Mbalula said, adding that the ANC was open to talks with every other political party in an effort to form a government.

-Regarding the MK, Mbalula said the ANC has their reservations but would still talk with them.
+Regarding Zuma's MK, Mbalula said the ANC has their reservations but would still talk with them.

-"If they want to work with us, we will map out how we want to do.
+"If they want to work with us, we will map out how we want to do it.
 But no political party will dictate terms like that to us, as the ANC, we will not.
-That is a no-go area to everyone, is a no-go area."
+That is a no-go area to everyone."

-The MK recently said it cannot negotiate with the ANC if Cyril Ramaphosa is still its president.
+The MK recently said it cannot negotiate with the ANC if Ramaphosa is still its president.

 DA happy with its growth in voters